-The MTi’s (MTi-1, MTi-10 and MTi-100 series) and MTw has been designed as an orientation sensor.
+The MTi’s (MTi-1, MTi-10 and MTi-100 series) and MTw have been designed as orientation sensors.
 The MTi-7 and MTi-G-710, although also primarily orientation sensors, offer velocity and position output and can be used in outdoor applications.

 Disclaimer: be reminded that the MTi and MTw are designed as orientation sensors.
 Xsens supplies the Free Acceleration output and acceleration output as is.
 This article is published for courtesy reasons.
 As we are bounded by the physical limitations of the MTi and MTw, we cannot support you in calculating position, nor can we provide example code for this purpose.